 On March 13, 2020, the Governor of the State declared a peacetime emergency with respect to the Pandemic.
 Through various executive orders, which have the force and effect of law during a peacetime emergency, the Governor directed various protective measures in response to the Pandemic, including the suspension of evictions and lease terminations.
 The peacetime emergency ended on July 1, 2021 and all executive orders made pursuant to the peacetime emergency have expired.
 However, legislation was enacted effective June 30, 2021 gradually phasing out eviction protections during the period that ended October 12, 2021.
-While those protections have expired, certain tenants who are eligible for, have applied for, but have not yet received, federal emergency rental assistance payments will have eviction protection through June 1, 2022.
+While those protections have expired, certain tenants who were eligible for, had applied for, but had not yet received, federal emergency rental assistance payments had eviction protection through June 1, 2022.